immanuel-peter/immanuel-peter/README.md

 - **Student at the University of Chicago** majoring in Computer Science, Physics and Mathematics.
 - Focused on neural network training, machine learning infrastructure, and autonomous systems.
-- Passionate about bridging research with real world applications, from model design to deployment pipelines.

 ## Goals

-- **Short term**: Become an AI Engineering intern on the Tesla FSD or Waymo Driver team.
+- **Short term**: Become an AI Engineering intern at a top-tier AI lab (Tesla, Waymo, NVIDIA, OpenAI, Deepmind, etc.)
 - **Long term**: Build developer-first platforms and found tech companies that blend deep engineering with user simplicity.

 ## Projects